Mkumar262006/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ### Step 3:
 Substitute the values in the distance formula  ![formula](/formula.JPG)
 ### Step 4:
-Do this is sqrt fumction
+Do this is with sqrt fumction
 ### Step 5:
 Print the value
 ### PROGRAM: